Factbox-European and U.S. companies mobilise to help Ukrainians fleeing war

 HEALTHCARE

-Sweden's Medicover and private Polish provider LuxMed said they were providing free medical assistance at the border, while Gdansk-based Nivique clinic offered free gynaecological services to female refugees.
+Sweden's Medicover and private Polish provider LuxMed said they were providing free medical assistance to Ukrainians coming to Poland, while Gdansk-based Nivique clinic offered free gynaecological services to female refugees.

-Merck & Co said it has delivered 135,000 courses of its COVID-19 antiviral pill through an agreement with the government and donated 100,000 courses of the drug to an aid organization providing medical support in the region.

-French cosmetics group L'Oreal said it aimed to deliver 300,000 hygiene products to Ukraine in coming weeks, while U.S. drugmaker Eli Lilly pledged over $9 million-worth in insulin and COVID-19 medicine supplies for aid organisations there and General Electric $4 million in medical equipment such as mobile x-ray units and ventilators.
+Merck, Eli Lilly and General Electric have offered COVID-19 pills, funds for medical devices, insulin and coronavirus treatments, while L'Oreal said it had distributed 250,000 hygiene products and would provide more in coming weeks.

 TRAVEL

-Train operators across Central and Western Europe have offered free travel to Ukrainians, including Polish PKP Intercity trains and Germany's Deutsche Bahn, while Flixbus said it would send more free buses to run routes from the main Polish border crossing of Medyka.
+Train operators across Central and Western Europe have meanwhile offered free travel to Ukrainians, while Flixbus added buses to run free routes to refugees of all nationalities from the main Polish border crossing of Medyka, as well as free tickets from Bucharest.

+Low-cost airline Wizz Air said it offer 100,000 free seats to Ukrainian citizens on short haul flights from border countries.

-Car rental companies Panek CarSharing and 4Mobility said they would allocate parts of their fleet for transport to the border and invited volunteers to help, while Uber announced unlimited free rides from the border to Polish cities.
+Car rental companies Panek CarSharing and 4Mobility said they would allocate parts of their fleet for transport to the border and invited volunteers to help.

 LOGISTICS

-Low-cost airline Ryanair, which has suspended all its flights to and from Ukraine, has begun carrying medical supplies from the UK and Ireland to Polish airports, its CEO said on Wednesday.
+Ryanair, which has suspended all its flights to and from Ukraine, has begun carrying medical supplies from the United Kingdom and Ireland to Polish airports, its CEO said on Wednesday.

 Trans.EU said it was organising a network of carriers to bring supplies to Ukraine from Western Europe and the CEO of Krakow-based InPost said he would mobilise parts of the parcel group's fleet to bring aid to the border.